- Ages 0-12

 Yes, Steeple Grange Light Railway is wheelchair friendly.

-Steeple Grange Light Railway has not told us if they are fully pushchair friendly.
+No, Steeple Grange Light Railway have stated they are not pushchair friendly.

 Steeple Grange Light Railway has not told us if they are dog friendly.